The difference between a real advantage or disadvantage – and how you can learn it

-In the western world we are accustomed to experiencing life in terms of pros and cons, advantage or disadvantages and other similar categories.
+In the western world, we are accustomed to experiencing life in terms of pros and cons, advantages or disadvantages, and other similar categories.

 Being able to choose how and when to put those qualities to use can be very liberating, to say the least.